Tutorial

 Partial Re-run Feature

-The expert chemist can select a specific reaction step that needs modification and generate new pathway branches starting from that modified step.
-This allows for targeted refinement of problematic reactions while preserving successful parts of the route.
+An expert chemist can select a specific reaction step that needs modification and generate new pathway branches from that point.
+This supports targeted refinement while preserving successful parts of the route.

 Manual Pathway Editing